 - Rock type acronym.
-There are 57 standardized rock types, of which the following 14 are most frequent: quartz-feldspar-porphyry, volcanoclastic, sericite-quartzite, sericite-schist, chlorite-quartzite, dacite, andesite, andalusite-quartzite, topaz fragment rock, breccia, basalt (outside mineralization) and clastic sedimentary. - Alteration types andalusite, topaz, sericite, chlorite, silicic - Mineral proportions of talc and muscovite on a scale of 1 to 5, as these affect rock stability and, but of less concern, flotation. - Other minerals garnet, tourmaline, sphalerite, galena, chalcopyrite, arsenopyrite, pyrrhotite, pyrite, gold. - Sulfosalts tellurides - Rock mechanical structures gouge, disking, crushed drill core on a 1 to 5 scale: rare, moderate, common, abundant, pervasive. - Comments.
-May include small amounts of e.g. gouge, where too small for above logging. - The start and ends of samples are assigned and length is adjusted to fit with lithological contacts.
+There are 57 standardized rock types, of which the following 14 are most frequent: quartz-feldspar-porphyry, volcanoclastic, sericite-quartzite, sericite-schist, chlorite-quartzite, dacite, andesite, andalusite-quartzite, topaz fragment rock, breccia, basalt (outside mineralization) and clastic sedimentary. - Alteration types andalusite, topaz, sericite, chlorite, silicic - Mineral proportions of talc and muscovite on a scale of 1 to 5, as these affect rock stability and, but of less concern, flotation. - Other minerals garnet, tourmaline, sphalerite, galena, chalcopyrite, arsenopyrite, pyrrhotite, pyrite, gold. - Sulfosalts tellurides - Rock mechanical structures gouge, core discing, crushed drill core on a 1 to 5 scale: rare, moderate, common, abundant, pervasive. - Comments. - The start and ends of samples are assigned and length is adjusted to fit with lithological contacts.
 Length of samples are aimed at 2 m and usually vary between 0.5 and 2 m.
 Locally, typically where alteration is weak, the length of samples can approach 3 m.